 The fact that your website now has protection will mean little if your visitors keep going to the HTTP version of your site.
 Keep in mind that you do not have to update all pages, and in most cases, your login or cart checkout should be all that you need to protect.
 However, if you wish to be extra safe, you can, of course, update them all and ensure your users’ security.

 Using an SSL certificate on your website is a great way to protect your users’ sensitive information from theft.
-Meanwhile, if you are a site user, you should make sure that any website, or websites’ pages in which you plan to enter some sensitive information, has SSL installed.
+Meanwhile, if you are a site user, you should make sure that any website, or websites pages in which you plan to enter some sensitive information, have SSL installed.

 It is easy to check thanks to multiple visual cues that your browser will provide, and if they are not there — it means that the site is not safe.
 SSL became a common way to protect traveling data online, so make sure to use it and protect yourself, as well as your visitors, if you have your own website.